Karankawa people: Origins

 According to some contemporary sources, the migrations of their ancestors were entirely unknown to the Karankawa of the early 19th century.
 Linguist Herbert Landar, however, argues that based on linguistic evidence, the Karankawa language and people originated from a Carib subgroup, which remains to be discovered.
 Their exact migratory path northward is equally indistinct.
-Migration northward is theorized to have occurred during the late 15th century.
+Migration northward is theorised to have occurred during the late 15th century.
 The route north was from the original land north of the Amazon River toward Tamaulipas and Texas, and was probably done over a long period of time by short bursts of migration.
 Scholars have speculated that the Karankawa were descended from a group of Carib Indians who arrived by sea from the Caribbean basin.
 This is partially based on the similarity of their physical appearance to Caribbean natives, but no ethnographic or archaeological evidence has been found for this speculation.